leaflabs/leaflabs-docs/source/hardware/maple-ret6.rst

   the board's built-in LED; this is the same GPIO bit which is connected to the DAC's channel 2 output.
 This is also due to the RET6 Edition's board layout being that of the Maple Rev 5.
-The DAC output channel is still available, and (if you use libmaple) its output is buffered by default, so this may not significantly interfere with its functionality.
+The DAC output channel is still available, and (if you use the :ref:`standard libmaple DAC interface <libmaple-dac>`) its output is buffered by default, so this may not significantly interfere with its functionality.

 .. _maple-ret6-nrst-pb4: